 Protecting the cooling coil in this situation will require water movement through the coil, which means that the CHW pumps need to be energized.

 Heating coil is controlled to an air temperature setpoint.
 The sensors will not read accurately with the fan off, but they will be influenced by proximity to the heating coil.
-A temperature of 27°C (80°F) at either of these sensors indicates that the interior of the unit is sufficiently warm.
+A temperature of [UNITS [27°C] [80°F]] at either of these sensors indicates that the interior of the unit is sufficiently warm.
 This avoids the situation where a fixed valve position leads to very high (and potentially damaging) temperatures inside the unit.

 Alarms